fbacchella/LogHub/README.md

 It received events from external sources, process them and send them.

 All components are organized in many pipeline that can be interconnect.
-A pipeline goes from one receiver source that generate events, send throught processor and forward them to a sender.
+A pipeline goes from one receiver source that generate events, send through processor and forward them to a sender or another pipeline.

 Receiver source uses decoders that takes bytes messages and generate a event from that.